AlexeyNilov/dnd_engine/doc/creature.md

-# What is the simplest creature?
+# Creature

 *Refer to model/creature.py for the current implementation*

-Creature class inherits from the Object class.
-The main difference creatures can be alive.
+The Creature class inherits from the Entity class.
+The key difference is that creatures can be alive.

 ## Aliveness

 What does it mean to be alive?
-Are undeads alive?
-I guess so.
+Are undead beings alive?
+I suppose so.
-Being alive gives possibility to become dead(is_alive=False).
+Being alive means a creature has the potential to become dead (is_alive=False).
-HP(health point) is a measure of aliveness.
-When amount of HP becomes < 1 creature dies.
+Health Points serve as a measure of aliveness.
+When HP drops below 1, the creature dies.

-Being dead means a creature can't initiate any action on its own, but it can be used by other creatures.
+When a creature is dead, it cannot initiate any actions on its own, but it can still be used by other creatures.

 ## Growth

-Being alive gives possibility to grow!
+Being alive also means the ability to grow!

-It feels like HP must have an upper limit.
-Is it so?
-If so, growth is the expansion of this limit.
+It seems logical that HP should have an upper limit.
+If that’s the case, growth refers to the expansion of this limit.
-Very often levels are used as a measure of growth.
-I'm not sure we need them.
+Often, levels are used as a measure of growth, although I'm not sure if we need them.

-To grow a creature must consume something(food, energy, knowledge, etc).
+To grow, a creature must consume something—whether it's food, energy, knowledge, or something else.

 ## Skills

-*See model/skill.py for the current implementation*
+*Refer to model/skill.py for the current implementation*

-To do anything a creature must know how to do it, to have a skill.
+For a creature to perform any action, it must know how to do it — this is where skills come into play.